pnnl/interflow/docs/source/energy_production.rst

 For conventional petroleum water intensity, gallon of water per gallon of oil (WOR) estimates were provided by Greenberg et al. [4].
 For states that were not included in the dataset but had 2015 conventional petroleum production, the average US WOR value was applied.

-It is assumed that 80% of water withdrawals for petroleum production are from fresh surface water sources and the remainder is from fresh groundwater sources following Greenberg et al. [4].
+It is assumed that 80% of water withdrawals for conventional petroleum production are from fresh surface water sources and the remainder is from fresh groundwater sources following Greenberg et al. [4].
 No saline water is assumed to be used in the production of petroleum.
-0% of water flows to natural gas are assumed to come from wastewater reuse.
+0% of water flows to petroleum are assumed to come from wastewater reuse.

 *Produced Water*
 ----------------------------------------------------------